datagrok-ai/public/help/deploy/deploy.md

 ## Kubernetes deployment

-[Kubernetes](https://kubernetes.io/) is software for scaling and managing applications in Docker containers.
-It is an extensive system with complex architecture.
-Kubernetes provides you with a framework to run distributed systems resiliently.
-No matter where you host the Kubernetes cluster, on-premises or in the cloud, for example, [AWS EKS](https://aws.amazon.com/eks/), you deploy services to the Kubernetes in an easy and consistent way.

-To deploy Datagrok in Kubernetes, you can use our prepared [deployment scripts and ingress configuration](https://github.com/datagrok-ai/public/tree/master/help/deploy/k8s).
+To deploy Datagrok to [Kubernetes](https://kubernetes.io/), we prepared [deployment scripts and ingress configuration](https://github.com/datagrok-ai/public/tree/master/help/deploy/k8s).
+It creates namespace and allocate all the necessary resources.

 ## Regular machine deployment